-The school provides leadership development opportunities to all students and also identify and develop the leadership potential in our students.
-The school’s PRIZE values shape the beliefs, attitudes and the actions of a Pasirian student leader.
+The school provides leadership development opportunities to all students and also identifies and develops the leadership potential in our students.
+The school’s PRIZE values shape the beliefs, attitudes and actions of a Pasirian student leader.

 Students learn to lead through observing exemplary role models in and outside school.
 Their leadership competencies are developed with the numerous training opportunities provided by the school.
 They further enhance their own leadership skills during the many learning experiences and platforms to apply their leadership skills.

 The Pegasus Programme aims to develop the 8 skills that each student will need to become an exemplary and effective leader.
-The eight skills are as follow:
+The eight skills are as follows:

 - Collaborative Skills (Collaboration across networks)

 - Communication Skills (Effective oral and written communication)

 - Analytical Skills (Accessing and analysing information)

 Students’ leadership knowledge, skills and values are developed through a continuum of workshops, lectures, seminars, camps and external leadership programmes.
 Student leaders then transfer their learning into authentic practices by conducting workshops, facilitating camps and organising school and community events.